georgewatson/deoxyribose/README.md

-Once stored inside the stack, values are not subject to these same limits, and are treated just like ordinary Python integers (which can't handle numbers as large as the notation described above theoretically supports; this is a shortcoming of the current implementation of the interpreter, not the language).
+Once stored inside the stack, values are not subject to these same limits, and are treated just like ordinary Python integers (which can't handle numbers as large as the notation described above theoretically supports; this is a shortcoming of the current implementation of the interpreter).
 Negative integers can therefore be constructed by subtracting a natural number from zero.

-Unicode characters can be stored as their character reference, and converted back by arginine.
-There is no built-in string datatype, only chars ordered on the stack.
+Unicode characters can be stored as their character reference and converted back by arginine.
+There is no built-in string datatype, only chars (which are actually ints) ordered on the stack.

 ## Examples